 Non-Adaptive Channel Blocking

 Channel map update procedure is part of the Bluetooth 4.0 specification.
 This procedure makes it possible for the peer devices to agree on which channels they will use from the available 37 data channels during communication.
-Channel map update procedure can be initiated by the master only.
+Channel map update procedure can be initiated by the central device only.

-Being part of the Bluetooth 4.0 standard, this procedure is supported in all SDK versions.
-For example, if a smartphone connects to an EFR device, the smartphone, being a master, can disable some channels and the EFR will accept it.
-This feature is very often used to disable the Bluetooth channels that overlap with the Wi-Fi channel used by the smartphone.
+This procedure is supported in all SDK versions because it's part of the Bluetooth 4.0 standard.
+For example, if a smartphone connects to an EFR device, the smartphone, which is a central, can disable some channels and the EFR will accept it.
+This feature is very often used to disable the Bluetooth channels that overlap with the Wi-Fi channels used by the smartphone.

 afh_scan_interval and measures received power on each channel.
 If the measured power is beyond limit (-71 dBm) on a channel, the channel is blocked for at least 8